 We know these are trying times so let us take away one worry for you.

-With the run on toilet paper causing shortages worldwide, the price gouging that is going on with some disreputable sellers for essential supplies is despicable.
-To offset that we've gone in the opposite direction.
-We are currently offering our smoke flannel bidet cloths at buy one pack, get a second pack free.
-As a toilet paper alternative, you can purchase travel bidets at a really low cost ( makes a great one), and with the half price cost of the bidet cloths you can be fully stocked for less than what a few bundles of toilet paper would cost.
+We are currently offering our smoke flannel bidet cloths at buy one 8-pack, get 4 more wipes free.
+As a toilet paper alternative, you can purchase travel bidets at a really low cost ( / ), and with the lower cost of the bidet cloths you can be fully stocked for less than what a few bundles of toilet paper would cost.
 And if you find you really like the bidet system, you'll never have to buy toilet paper again!